sopicha/data_pipeline_challenge/README.md

 How to setup:
-- run at terminal in the framework directory: docker compose up airflow-init
+- run at terminal in the framework directory: docker-compose up airflow-init
-- then run: docker compose up
+- then run: docker-compose up
 - open Airflow web interface via http://localhost:8087
 - insert username: airflow, password: airflow
 - At the menu bar click Admin > Connections